 The learning material was logically presented but there was no feedback.
-There wasn’t any feedback because I did choose the cheaper of the two course options, which doesn’t include the online tutor support.
+There wasn’t any feedback because I did choose the cheaper of the two-course options, which doesn’t include online tutor support.
 If I were to take the course again, I would choose the more expensive option with online tutor feedback.

 I was swayed into taking the online TEFL through the ITTT TEFL program, largely because they seem to be specialized in placing teachers in Korea.
 I’m not sure when it will be possible to travel to Korea to teach, but I’m happy that this certificate will be useful for teaching there.